nhubbard5/cse15l-lab-reports/labreport2/report.md

 ## Part 2
 ![Private Key Path](lab3privkeypath.png)
 The above image shows the path to the private key on my personal computer.
+The path is `C:/Users/njmhu/.ssh
 ![Public Key Path](lab3pubkeypath.png)
 The above image shows the path to the authorized_keys file which contains the public key.
 ![Logged In Without Password](loggedin.png)